tanmay-kapoor/stocks/res/README.md

 _**For now, out program supports the use of only the following stocks listed below.
-If the user choose a share of stock from outside of this list, they'll get an error.**_
+If the user choose a share of stock from outside this list, they'll get an error.**_

 | SR no. | Corporation                             | Ticker |
 |--------|-----------------------------------------|--------|